Frequently Asked Questions - PhD Statistics

 8. I want to take advantage of the automatic application fee waiver, but my final grades/letters of recommendation/test scores will not be available until after December 1.
 What can I do?

 The fee waiver is based on the date the applicant submits their portion of the application.
-The official score reports and letters of recommendation can arrive after December 1 and the fee waiver will still apply.
+Score reports and letters of recommendation can arrive after December 1 and the fee waiver will still apply.
 Updated transcripts that include fall grades can be manually added to the application until January 1.
-Please email your updated transcript to email@example.com and include your full name and applicant reference number.
+Please email your updated transcript to firstname.lastname@example.org and include your full name and applicant reference number.

 We do not require official score reports until late in the admissions process.
 In most circumstances, the Admissions Committee will consider self-reported scores.
 Please upload a copy of your unofficial score report(s) to the “Other Documents” section of the application.